FelicitusNeko/ysayle/README.md

   - OpenDeck
   - Ruffle nightly
   - XIVLauncher.Core RankynBass fork
+- Packages to improve
+  - `games-util/poptracker`
+    - Not keyworded because it uses `git-r3.eclass`, necessary due to submodules

 *"I am neither a saint nor a savior - just another sinner.
 Yet I will not forsake this cause.
 I cannot.
 I will see this cycle broken and peace restored."*